bkuhlmann/auther/README.md

 Provides simple, form-based authentication for apps that need security but don't want to deal with the clunky UI of HTTP Basic Authentication or something as heavyweight as [Devise](https://github.com/plataformatec/devise).
-It doesn't require a database and is compatible with password managers like [1Password](https://agilebits.com/onepassword) making for a pleasent user experience.
+It doesn't require a database and is compatible with password managers like [1Password](https://agilebits.com/onepassword) making for a pleasant user experience.

 <!-- Tocer[start]: Auto-generated, don't remove. -->